-12. Breach.
+Breach.

-- (a) Contractor shall promptly notify the EA of any Breach of PII without unreasonable delay no later than seven (7) business days after discovery of the Breach.
-Notifications required pursuant to this section must be in writing, given by personal delivery, e-mail transmission (if contact information is provided for the specific mode of delivery), or by registered or certified, and must to the extent available, include a description of the Breach which includes the date of the incident and the date of discovery; the types of PII affected and the number of records affected; a description of Contractor's investigation; and the contact information for representatives who can assist the EA.
-Notifications required by this section must be sent to the EA's District Superintendent or other head administrator with a copy to the Data Protection Office.
-Violations of the requirement to notify the EA shall be subject to a civil penalty pursuant to Education Law Section 2-d.
-The Breach of certain PII protected by Education Law Section 2-d may subject the Contractor to additional penalties. - (b) Notifications required under this paragraph must be provided to the EA at the following address:
+- (a) Contractor shall promptly notify BOCES of any Breach of PII without unreasonable delay no later than ten (10) business days after discovery of the Breach.
+Notifications required pursuant to this section must be in writing, given by personal delivery, e-mail transmission (if contact information is provided for the specific mode of delivery), or by registered or certified, and must to the extent available, include a description of the Breach which includes the date of the incident and the date of discovery; the types of PII affected and the number of records affected; a description of Contractor's investigation; and the contact information for representatives who can assist BOCES.
+Notifications required by this section must be sent to BOCES's Superintendent or other head administrator with a copy to the Data Protection Office.
+Violations of the requirement to notify BOCES shall be subject to a civil penalty pursuant to Education Law Section 2-d.
+The Breach of certain PII protected by Education Law Section 2-d may subject the Contractor to additional penalties. - (b) Notifications required under this paragraph must be provided to BOCES at the following address: